guptadivyansh/BoostGSoCProposal/README.md

 **Please summarize your educational background (degrees earned, courses taken, etc.).**

-I'm currently a second year student (out of 5) of a Btech + Mtech program in Computer Science and Engineering.
+I'm currently a second year student (out of 5) of a B.Tech + M.Tech program in Computer Science and Engineering.
 A few completed courses relevant to this project are:

 * **Software Engineering (+Lab)** - A two part course where the first part covered all the basic features of C++98 and the second part covered software development procedures like UML designing, testing, documenting, etc. The lab involved creating fraction, polynomial and (a very trivial) deque libraries in C++ apart from a few GUI-based softwares in Java.
 * **Algorithms (+Lab)** - Covered complexity analysis and design of basic algorithms and data structures like binary search trees, RB trees, heaps, hash tables etc.

 **Please summarize your programming background (OSS projects, internships, jobs, etc.).**